akanjan/LittleHeartBack/README.md

-Ecommerce Project: Little Heart
+E-commerce Project: Little Heart

-Description: Developed a monolithic architecture ecommerce website, Little Heart, using Angular for the frontend, Spring Boot for the backend, and PostgreSQL for the database.
+Description: Developed a monolithic architecture e-commerce website, Little Heart, using Angular for the frontend, Spring Boot for the backend, and PostgreSQL for the database.
 This project includes role-based authentication, email OTP verification, Spring Security, JWT authentication, and Swagger for API documentation.
 Hibernate is used for database interaction.

 Key Features: